Valuation standards: Definitions

-Terms that are commonly used in real property appraisal, mass appraisal, statistics, assessment administration, and measurement of assessment performance follow the International Association of Assessing Offices (IAAO) terms and definitions as listed in the Glossary for Property Appraisal and Assessment (1997, 156 pages)
+Terms that are commonly used in real property appraisal such as mass appraisal, statistics, assessment administration, and measurement of assessment performance, etc., follow the International Association of Assessing Offices (IAAO) terms and definitions as listed in the Glossary for Property Appraisal and Assessment.

-Terms that are specific to the NYS Office of Real Property Tax Services:
+Terms specific to the NYS Office of Real Property Tax Services